Skip to content

 two_sum.cpp

-/* Method one: Brute force enumeration */
+/* Method 1: Brute force enumeration */

 vector<int> twoSumBruteForce(vector<int> &nums, int target) {